krispychipz/retreat-guide/README.md

 ## Usage

-1. Create a file named `calendar_urls.txt` containing one calendar URL per line.
-A couple of example entries are included by default.
-2. Run the script:
+Run the script:

 ```bash
 python parse_sesshin_events.py
 ```

-The script will print dates, info, links, and the source calendar for events that contain the word "retreat" in their title.
+The script will print dates, info, links, and the source URL for events that contain the word "retreat" in their title.